Duality-Workshop/HEXAIGON/README.md

 HEXAIGON
 ========

-A sandbox-slash-adventure game that primarily focuses on the AI of the environment.
+HexAIgon is a sandbox-style game I am developing.
+It focuses on 2 primary aspects: The game's world is made of hexagonal prisms, and every sentient creature living in this world has a learning AI.